 In 2023, SJ was voted onto the committee for the Society of Authors in Scotland and is presently serving as the Secretary.

-SJ has a Substack and presently posts an article about politics every Monday and a piece about writing every Thursday.
+SJ publishes an article about politics every Monday and a piece about writing every Thursday on Ko-Fi.

 In 2016, SJ was awarded a British Empire Medal for services to law enforcement and LGBTQIA diversity.
 For 20 years, SJ worked as an intelligence analyst in several law enforcement and criminal justice agencies around the world.
 SJ is trained and experienced in critical thinking, project management, and government policy development.
 SJ is a passionate advocate for human rights, particularly of LGBTQIA and neurodivergent people.
 SJ is a committee member of the Autism Rights Group Highland (ARGH).